Marquette Park rallies: Formation of the National Socialist Party of America

-The violent reaction to King's efforts to demonstrate in Marquette Park attracted the attention of American Nazi Party leader George Lincoln Rockwell, who traveled to Chicago to try to recruit members.
-Rockwell organized a "White People's March" on September 10, 1966, in Gage Park, which attracted about 150 supporters.
+The violent reaction to King's efforts to demonstrate in Marquette Park attracted the attention of George Lincoln Rockwell, who traveled to Chicago to try to recruit members.
+Rockwell organized a "White People's March" on September 10, 1966, in Gage Park, which attracted about 300 people.
 This was an unusually large amount of support for Rockwell, who was rarely taken seriously elsewhere in the country.
 As Sean Maschmann wrote, "It took a full decade for Rockwell to gain something more than notoriety and a reputation for political titillation and buffoonery."

 In 1970, Chicago native Frank Collin founded the National Socialist Party of America (NSPA) and purchased a two-story building in Marquette Park which he named "Rockwell Hall".
 The NSPA had a core membership of a few dozen neighborhood youths, but enjoyed some support from other locals due to their strong opposition to residential integration.
 Collin and the NSPA began holding rallies throughout the Chicago area.
 Most of them were held at Marquette Park, though they also held rallies in such suburbs such as Cicero and Berwyn, where working-class ethnic whites had settled after moving out of the city.
 The rallies often turned violent; groups such as the Chicago chapter of the Jewish Defense League confronted the Nazis during their rallies.